datainsight/gwt-flot/README.md

 gwt-flot
 ========

-A GWT Wrapper for the Flot Javascript library
+A GWT Wrapper for the [Flot](https://github.com/flot/flot) Javascript library

+_Nothing to see here.
+We will be pushing the code soon_